Marvin Park: Real Madrid start Nigeria prospect vs Granada | Goal.com

 Marvin Park: Real Madrid start Nigeria prospect vs Granada

-Marvin Park has been named in Real Madrid’s line-up for Thursday’s LaLiga showdown versus Granada.
+Marvin Park has been named in Real Madrid’s line-up for Thursday’s LaLiga showdown against Granada.

-In a 4-3-3 formation, the 20-year-old will hold sway in the midfield alongside Casemiro and Luka Modric.
+In a 4-3-3 formation, the 20-year-old will feature in the midfield alongside Casemiro and Luka Modric.

 📋✅ Our starting XI 🆚 @GranadaCdeF!#GranadaRealMadrid pic.twitter.com/EuyzVJlx4g— Real Madrid C.F. 🇬🇧🇺🇸 (@realmadriden) May 13, 2021